agungTuanany/typescript/04.Using-Classes-to-create-Objects/Readme.md

 1. npm start
 2. open new terminal and run "tsc -w" to edit the code.
 3. open the browser and inspect the element.
+4. For exercise just uncomment index.html for exercise.js